Heating up world food production

 Now a process developed by a Callaghan Innovation scientist is set to provide the world’s greenhouse operators with a readily available, cost-effective and environmentally friendly way to give their crops both more CO2 and renewable heat.

-Hot Lime Labs is a spinout from Callaghan Innovation’s Research and Technical Services (RTS) division.
+Hot Lime Labs is a spinout from Callaghan Innovation’s Research and Development Solutions division.

 Researcher Dr Vlatko Materic had been working on ways to extract CO2 from burning emissions using heated limestone.
 Initially his research focused on reducing pollution from power plants, until he realised that he needed to flip the economics around; while power plants don’t necessarily want to pay money to emit less CO2, greenhouse operators will pay to receive more CO2.